JustalK/justalk/README.md

 # Justal K. - GITHUB 👋

-I'm Kevin, a french developer.
+I'm Justalk, a french developer.
 I have been working for the last ten years for different countries around the world.
 With my experience, I become an expert in PHP and JavaScript.
 You can ask me almost anything about NodeJS, React, WordPress.

 ### Recent Activity